 Better skin and more money?
-A derm and recovery addiction specialist on the benefits of sobriety for ‘Dry January’
+A derm and recovery addiction specialist on the benefits of sobriety for ‘Dry January’ and beyond

 “Mild drinkers may notice positive changes like higher energy levels, clearer skin, better sleep and weight loss,” says Ashley Loeb Blassingame, co-founder of Lionrock telehealth substance abuse counseling and certified alcohol/drug counselor.
 But she cautions, “It’s important to note that alcohol withdrawal can be dangerous and even life threatening,” so individuals should be aware of the symptoms of withdrawal and reach out for professional help immediately.

 Symptoms include anything from mild anxiety, tremors and gastrointestinal issues that can arise within eight hours of your last drink to the more severe like high body temperature, hallucination and seizures.